bonaert/tinyc-compiler/src/work.md

 # Code generation

 - [x] Create a function that converts each IR instruction into the appropriate assembler instructions
-- [ ] Implement the algorithm to find out to which register each symbolic register should be associated
+- [x] Implement the algorithm to find out to which register each symbolic register should be associated
-- [ ] Implement the logic to put on the stack and pop back from the stack the symbolic register that couldn't be associated to a real register
+- [x] Implement the logic to put on the stack and pop back from the stack the symbolic register that couldn't be associated to a real register

+# Optimisation

+- [x] Peephole optimisations
+- [x] Constant folding
+- [x] Basic block optimisation using graphs

 ### Instructions